csLiKevin/electric-markdown/README.md

     - Should highlight lines that have warnings.
 - Prevent posts with no publish date from being included in the generated files.
 - Posts page should be paginated.
-- Create a header banner.
 - Create a tags page.
 - Add search.
 - Variable support in links and images.
-- Command to delete index.html files
 - Use express to serve the generated files. (rebuild on change?)
+- Add keywords and tags to meta tags.